-Variants are usually detected by reading the DNA sequence (sequencing).
+Variants are usually detected by reading the DNA code, a method called DNA sequencing.
 A proper report always contains the variant described on the DNA level.
-In addition, a report usually contains a description of the predicted consequence of the variant on the protein level are given as well.
+In addition, a report usually contains a description of the predicted consequence of the variant on the protein, rarely the consequence on RNA.
 In rare cases, not following current standards, only the predicted consequences at the protein level are reported.

 Variants described on the DNA level are mostly reported in relation to a specific gene based on a so called “coding DNA reference sequence”.
 When a coding DNA reference sequence is used, the description of the variant starts with “c.” (in the example c.4375C>T).
 Since we nowadays have a reliable reference sequence of the complete human genome, it becomes more common to (also) give the description based on a “genomic reference sequence”, starting with “g.” (g.32407761G>A).
 In addition the (predicted) consequences on the RNA level (starting with “r.”) and/or the protein level (starting with “p.”) may be given.
 NOTE: the “p.” addition is often missing when the predicted protein consequences are reported.
 For details see “Reference Sequences”.

 Reference sequences have a format like NC_000023.10, where NC_000023 is the accession number of the reference sequence and “.10” its version number.
 Version numbers are required since we started to use reference sequences at a time our knowledge of the human genome was far from complete.
 The version number directly follows the accession number and increases over time.

 For human the reference sequence accession number directly in front of the version number gives the number of the chromosome: 1-22, 23 for the X-chromosome and 24 for the Y-chromosome.
 In NC_000023.10 this number is “23” so a reference sequence of human chromosome X.